mr-kwansa/access_control/README.md

 - **User Authentication:** Users can sign up and sign in to the system securely.
 - **Access Key Generation:** Upon signing in, users can generate access keys if they don't have one already.
 - **Access Key Management:** Users can view details of their access keys, including creation date, expiration date, and status.
-- **Revocable Access Keys:** Access keys can be revoked by the user or the administrator.
+- **Revocable Access Keys:** Access keys can be revoked by an  administrator.
 - **Email Activation:** Upon signing up, users receive an email with an activation link to verify their email address.
 - **Password Reset:** Users can reset their passwords if they forget them.